paymongo/banking_calendar/README.md

 gem install banking_calendar
 ```

-If you are installing via the bundler, amke sure to use the https rubygems source:
+If you are installing via the bundler, make sure to use the https rubygems source:

 ```sh
 source 'https://rubygems.org'